 Perhaps there are parallels here with the patron saint of statesmen himself, St. Thomas More.

-In writing this reflection, I’m profoundly struck by how much we’ve lost, and how poorer we are for his absence—now that we no longer have in our halls of power this uncomplicated, good-natured, and principled man who had an irrepressibly sunny disposition that you couldn’t help but be lifted up by.
+I remain profoundly struck by how much we’ve lost with the passing of Sir David Amess, and how poorer we are for his absence—now that we no longer have in our parliament this uncomplicated, good-natured, and principled man who had an irrepressibly sunny disposition that you couldn’t help but be lifted by.

 Our prayers for his wife Julia and five children, and for the repose of his soul.
 Requiescat in pace, David.

 Benjamin Harnwell is international editor of “Steve Bannon’s WarRoom,” the Number 1 political podcast in the U.S. His articles, comments, and observations can be read by following him on GETTR @harnwell or onTwitter @ben_harnwell.